 Bigamy is a felony offense in Texas that carries lengthy prison terms and substantial fines.
 Alleged offenders in these cases often failed to finalize divorces to their original spouses.

-Richard McConathy and Brian Bolton are criminal defense attorneys in Dallas who aggressively defend clients accused of criminal family offenses in Carrolton, Mesquite, Grand Prairie, Irving, Garland, Balch Springs, Richardson, and several surrounding areas in the Dallas-Fort Worth Metroplex.
+Richard McConathy is a criminal defense attorney in Dallas who aggressively defends clients accused of criminal family offenses in Carrolton, Mesquite, Grand Prairie, Irving, Garland, Balch Springs, Richardson, and several surrounding areas in the Dallas-Fort Worth Metroplex.
 They can provide a complete evaluation of your case as soon as you call (972) 233-5700 to schedule a free initial consultation.